mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 - The protocol SHOULD expose the peer's identity information.

-## Handshake-Record Interface
+## Control-Record Interface

-- Key export: The interface MUST provide a way to export keying material from a handshake protocol to a record protocol with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure"
+- Key export: The interface MUST provide a way to export keying material from a control protocol to a record protocol with well-defined cryptographic properties, e.g., "forward-secure."

-- Key lifetime and rotation: The interface MUST provide a way for the handshake protocol to define key lifetime bounds in terms of *time* or *bytes encrypted* and, additionally, provide a way to forcefully update cryptographic session keys at will.
-The record protocol MUST be able to signal back to the handshake protocol that a lifetime has been reached and that rotation is required.
+- Key lifetime and rotation: The interface MUST provide a way for the control protocol to define key lifetime bounds in terms of *time* or *bytes encrypted* and, additionally, provide a way to forcefully update cryptographic session keys at will.
+The record protocol MUST be able to signal back to the control protocol that a lifetime has been reached and that rotation is required.
 These values SHOULD be configurable by the application.

 ## Transport-Record Interface

 - Transform data: The interface MUST provide a way to send raw application data from the transport protocol to a record protocol to transform it based on the keying material.
 This data is then sent out by the transport protocol.
 The same applies for inbound data, in which inbound transport data is transformed by the record protocol into raw application data.

 - Reliability: The transport MUST specify if messages are transmitted reliable and in order.

 - Maximum message size (optional): The transport may specify a maximum message size for the encrypted data if e.g. a datagram transport is used

 # Existing Mappings

 In this section we document existing mappings between common transport security protocols and the three components described in Section I.

-- TLS/DTLS: TLS {{RFC5246}} and DTLS {{RFC6347}} is a combination of a handshake and record protocol, with a dependency on some underlying transport.
+- TLS/DTLS: TLS {{RFC5246}} and DTLS {{RFC6347}} is a combination of a control (handshake) and record protocol, with a dependency on some underlying transport.

 ~~~
               Application (configure and I/O)